 By joining The Twilight Walk you can use this inspiring challenge to walk more and also help lead our search for a cure, propelling progress for everyone affected by brain tumours.
 Now that is a win-win.

 So, what are you waiting for?
-Get your walking boots on, grab the dog, rally your neighbours and start taking strides towards better health and a better world.
+Get your walking boots on, grab the dog, rally your neighbours and start taking strides towards better wellness and a better world.